-To work in Digital PR, you need to be able to write the occasional interesting story, make some decent journalist contacts, handle your drink during some midweek boozy lunches and be able to blag the benefits of advertising value equivalent.
+To work in Digital PR, you need to be able to write interesting stories, make strong journalist contacts, be able to handle your drink during midweek lunches and be able to convince doubters to the benefits of advertising value equivalent.

-If that sounds a bit like Absolutely Fabulous it’s probably because that description of what PR professionals do belongs in fiction rather than reality.
+If that sounds a bit Absolutely Fabulous it’s probably because it is.
+It's a description of what fictional PR professionals do, rather than those of us operating in the real world.

-Perhaps the biggest change has been the need to understand website and data analytics tools as part of reporting on your activity.
+Perhaps the biggest change in B2B PR has been the need to understand how a client's website operates and what data analytics tools are being used as part of the reporting function on your activity.

-Digital PR professionals now need a much broader knowledge of marketing principles like lead generation and funnel metrics and understanding how to convert an audience into leads, prospects and customers.
+As digital PR professionals, we need a much broader knowledge of how PR fits with wider sales and marketing principles like lead generation, funnel metrics and understanding how to convert an audience into leads, prospects and customers.

-Sure, you could ask an analyst to do it for you, but really that’s just lazy.
+Sure, you could ask an analyst to do it for you, but how is that increasing your own knowledge and understanding?

-An understanding of the importance of keywords and working knowledge of SEO best practice is also extremely beneficial to Digital PR professionals today as it can help them understand how their work is impacting website performance.
+Understanding SEO tactics of the importance of targeting chosen keywords in your website copy is also extremely beneficial to digital PR professionals as it can help us understand how our work is impacting a client's website performance.

-What is clear is that the barriers between PR, marketing and SEO have been well and truly torn down in the modern media era.
+What is clear is that the barriers between PR, marketing and SEO and paid advertising have been well and truly torn down in the modern media era.

-To survive today, Digital PRs must retain their more traditional story-telling and relationship building skills but must also become ever more comfortable with new technology if they are to prove their worth in the boardroom.
+To survive today, as digital PR professionals we must retain our traditional story-telling and relationship building skills, but also become ever more comfortable with new technology if we are to ever prove our worth in the boardroom.

 Tags: Digital PR